scizen9/SEDM-Docs/source/Pipeline.rst

 is placing the aperture(s) on the object(s).
 For transient followup, the data are usually taken in A/B pairs to improve the sky subtraction.
 This requires that the observer place an aperture on the A position (positive: red) and on the B position (negative: blue).
-See below for a step-by-step procedure.
+See :ref:`below <Interactive Procedure>` for the interactive procedure.
 These steps may eventually be automated, depending on how robust and accurate our astrometry turns out to be.

 Once the apertures have been placed, an ascii spectrum is automatically generated.
 The format of the ascii spectrum is universal enough to be